JAlcocerT/JAlcocerT/content/docs/CoolResources/diagrams_ppts.md

 ### Structurizr Lite

+The free and open source version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined via a DSL or JSON workspace.

 * https://github.com/structurizr/lite
 * https://docs.structurizr.com/lite

-This free and open source version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined via a DSL or JSON workspace.

 > Structurizr Lite can be used standalone for workspace viewing/authoring, or in conjunction with the cloud service/on-premises installation as an authoring/testing/staging environment.